 The proposals include a change to the grassland management to improve the biodiversity value of Cayley Embankment and benefit butterflies, bees, birds and small mammals.

-The plans, along with the supporting documents such as the Environmental Statement and the Design and Access Statement, can be viewed in hard copy at Colwyn Bay Library, see here for opening times: Colwyn Bay Library.
+The plans can be viewed in hard copy at Colwyn Bay Library, see here for opening times: Colwyn Bay Library.

 If you would like to make a comment about these proposals before we submit a planning application, you can do this by: